Waivers of Inadmissibility I-601

 - Misrepresentation For Immigration Purposes;

-- Commiting Document Fraud such as deliberately using a false birth certificate to obtain a U.S. passport;
+- Committing Document Fraud such as deliberately using a false birth certificate to obtain a U.S. passport;

 - Previous Removal Orders;